 San Luis Obispo County and all city partners, including San Luis Obispo City, have identified five clusters of opportunity, based on industry data, as hubs of current and future activity in San Luis Obispo County.
 These clusters are:

-The Knowledge and Innovation Services Cluster is made up of a range of businesses including: computer systems design, software publishers, colleges, universities and professional schools, advertising services, printing services, as well as general professional, scientific, management and technical services.
+The Information and Communication Technologies (ICT) Cluster is made up of a range of businesses including: computer systems design, software publishers, colleges, universities and professional schools, advertising services, printing services, as well as general professional, scientific, management and technical services.

-Click here for more information on the Knowledge and Innovation cluster
+Click here for more information on the Information and Communication Technologies (ICT) cluster

-The Specialized Manufacturing Cluster contains: aerospace product manufacturing, basic and agricultural chemical manufacturing, electrical equipment manufacturing, medical equipment and supply manufacturing, pharmaceutical manufacturing, transportation and navigation equipment manufacturing, agricultural and construction machinery manufacturing, plastics and rubber manufacturing, motor vehicle and parts manufacturing, metalwork manufacturing, and cement and concrete manufacturing.
+The Biotechnology and Biomedical Devices Cluster contains: aerospace product manufacturing, basic and agricultural chemical manufacturing, electrical equipment manufacturing, medical equipment and supply manufacturing, pharmaceutical manufacturing, transportation and navigation equipment manufacturing, agricultural and construction machinery manufacturing, plastics and rubber manufacturing, motor vehicle and parts manufacturing, metalwork manufacturing, and cement and concrete manufacturing.

-Click here for more information on the Specialized Manufacturing cluster
+Click here for more information on the Biotechnology and Biomedical Devices cluster

-The Health Services Cluster includes: home health care services, elderly community care facilities, medical and diagnostic laboratories, outpatient care centers, acute care hospitals, doctor’s offices, dentist’s offices, ambulatory services, and biosciences and medical products.
+The Healthcare Cluster includes: home health care services, elderly community care facilities, medical and diagnostic laboratories, outpatient care centers, acute care hospitals, doctor’s offices, dentist’s offices, ambulatory services, and biosciences and medical products.

-Click here for more information on the Health Services cluster
+Click here for more information on the Healthcare cluster

-The Building Design and Construction Cluster is comprised of: architectural and engineering services, building construction, building equipment and finishing, foundation, structure, building exterior contractors, heavy and civil engineering construction, land subdivision, utility system construction, green energy implementation, and roadway and bridge construction.
+The Building and Design Cluster is comprised of: architectural and engineering services, building construction, building equipment and finishing, foundation, structure, building exterior contractors, heavy and civil engineering construction, land subdivision, utility system construction, green energy implementation, and roadway and bridge construction.

-Click here for more information on the Building Design and Construction cluster
+Click here for more information on the Building and Design cluster

-Click here for more information on Uniquely SLO County clusters
+Click here for more information on the Defense, Aerospace and Transportation Manufacturing cluster

 Energy consists of: nuclear electric power generation, electricians, electrical contractors and other Wiring installation contractors, plumbers, pipefitters and steamfitters, heating and air-Conditioning contractors, power plant operators, other scientific and technical consulting services, electrical power-line installers and repairers, research and development in biotechnology, general and operations managers.